dejarol/azure-search-spark/README.md

 (have a look at <a href="#skip_limit">this reference</a>, or just google <b>"azure search skip limit"</b>), we need to address parallel read operations very carefully.
 Partitioners are components for handling the generation of partitions for parallel read operations.
+The inspiration behind partitioners comes from the MongoDB Spark connector, where a similar concept has been adopted
 <br>
 <br>
 Extending the <code>io.github.dejarol.azure.search.spark.connector.read.partitioning.SearchPartitioner</code> interface, each partitioner should